mwrnd/innova2_flex_xcku15p_notes/README.md

 rm -Rf tmppng12/
 ```

 Install [Xilinx Vivado ML 2021.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2021-2.html).
-Vivado **2021.2** is the latest version which has successfully synthesized and implemented a basic DDR4 design for me.
+Vivado **2021.2** is the latest version which has successfully synthesized and implemented a basic Innova-2 DDR4 design for me.
 2018.3 and 2020.2 also worked.
 2021.1 and 2017.2 fail.
 If download size is an issue, download only **Vivado Lab Edition** for now which is enough to test the Innova-2's FPGA.
 There are only modest savings in bandwidth and space requirements when using the Web Installer so you may as well download the complete 72GB [Xilinx Unified Installer 2021.2 SFD](https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_Unified_2021.2_1021_0703.tar.gz) offline package.

-If installing full Vivado, select Vitis and check *Kintex Ultrascale+* and *Zynq Ultrascale+ MPSoC* under device support.
+If installing full Vivado, select Vitis and at least *Kintex Ultrascale+* and *Zynq Ultrascale+ MPSoC* under device support. *Zynq Ultrascale+ MPSoC* seems to pull in some files needed by Vitis.
 Refer to the [Vivado Release Notes](https://www.xilinx.com/content/dam/xilinx/support/documents/sw_manuals/xilinx2021_2/ug973-vivado-release-notes-install-license.pdf) for more info.

 ![Vivado Install Options](img/Vivado_Install_Options.png)